krishraghuram/contribook/computernetworks/transport.rst

 * Providing a process-process communication using a host-host communication.
-* Additionally, choose to provide services such as,
+* Additionally, choose to provide some other services, such as,

     * Error Detection and Correction
     * Reliable Data Transfer